 - 1. Assurances for All Programs States, MCOs, PIHPs, PAHPs, and States in PCCM and FFS selective contracting programs are required to provide Medicaid enrollees with access to the State fair hearing process as required under 42 CFR 431 Subpart E, including: - a. informing Medicaid enrollees about their fair hearing rights in a manner that assures notice at the time of an action, - b. ensuring that enrollees may request continuation of benefits during a course of treatment during an appeal or reinstatement of services if State takes action without the advance notice and as required in accordance with State Policy consistent with fair hearings.
-The State must also inform enrollees of the procedures by which benefits can be continued for reinstated, and - c. other requirements for fair hearings found in 42 CFR 431, Subpart E. - The State assures CMS that it complies with section 1932(a)(4) of the Act and 42 CFR 438.56 Disenrollment; in so far as these regulations are applicable.
+The State must also inform enrollees of the procedures by which benefits can be continued for reinstated, and - c. other requirements for fair hearings found in 42 CFR 431, Subpart E.

-- 2. Assurances For MCO or PIHP programs.
-MCOs/PIHPs are required to have an internal grievance system that allows an enrollee or a provider on behalf of an enrollee to challenge the denial of coverage of, or payment for services as required by section 1932(b)(4) of the Act and 42 CFR 438 Subpart H. - The State assures CMS that it complies with section 1932(b)(4) of the Act and 42 CFR 438 Subpart F Grievance System, in so far as these regulations are applicable.

-Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any:

-The CMS Regional Office has reviewed and approved the MCO or PIHP contracts for compliance with the provisions of section 1932(b)(4) of the Act and 42 CFR 438 Subpart F Grievance System.
-If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.

-3. Details for MCO or PIHP programs

-a.
-Direct Access to Fair Hearing

-The State requires enrollees to exhaust the MCO or PIHP grievance and appeal process before enrollees may request a state fair hearing.

-☐ The State does not require enrollees to exhaust the MCO or PIHP grievance and appeal process before enrollees may request a state fair hearing.
+The State assures CMS that it complies with section 1932(a)(4) of the Act and 42 CFR 438.56 Disenrollment; is so far as these regulations are applicable.
+Section A: Program Description Part IV: Program Operations E. Grievance System (2 of 5) 2.
+Assurances For MCO or PIHP programs .
+MCOs/PIHPs are required to have an internal grievance system that allows a enrollee or a provider on behalf of an enrollee to challenge the denial of coverage of, or payment for services as required by section 1932(b)(4) of the Act and 42 CFR 438 Subpart H. The State assures CMS that it complies with section 1932(b)(4) of the Act and 42 CFR 438 Subpart F Grievance System, in so far as these regulations are applicable.
+Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: n/a The CMS Regional Office has reviewed and approved the MCO or PIHP contracts for compliance with the provisions of section 1932(b)(4) of the Act and 42 CFR 438 Subpart F Grievance System.
+If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regions Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.
+Section A: Program Description Part IV: Program Operations E. Grievance System (3 of 5) 3.
+Details for MCO or PIHP programs a.
+Direct Access to Fair Hearing The State requires enrollees to exhaust the MCO or PIHP grievance and appeal process before enrollees marequest a state fair hearing.
+The State does not require enrollees to exhaust the MCO or PIHP grievance and appeal process before enrollees may request a state fair hearing. b.
+Timeframes The States timeframe within which an enrollee, or provider on behalf of an enrollee, must file an appeal is days (between 20 and 90).
+The States timeframe within which an enrollee must file a grievance is 90 days. c.
+Special Needs ☐ The State has special processes in place for persons with special needs.
+Please describe:

-b.
-Timeframes

-The States timeframe within which an enrollee, or provider on behalf of an enrollee, must file an appeal is 60 days (between 20 and 90).

-\boxtimes The States timeframe within which an enrollee must file a grievance is 90 days.

-c.
-Special Needs

-The State has special processes in place for persons with special needs.
+Print application selector for 1915(b) Waiver: NC.0002.R05.02 - Apr 01, 2023 (as of Apr 01, 2023) Page 43 of 110

+P art IV Program Oper ations --- ----- ---- -- ---------------- ------ --------

+F Cri avanca System (4 of 5) L. TIT evance System $(4\ 01\ 5)$